 National reading habits and reading environments are changing so rapidly, as digital publishing technologies and Internet apps continue to grow at an incessant rate.
 As a result of this development, the global digital publishing industry is entering a period of rapid growth.
 The output value of the digital publishing industry has increased rapidly, owing to the rapid growth of the economy, the advancement and popularization of Internet technology, and the application of mobile communication technology, as well as clear changes in national reading habits and environments.
 As these changes continue to evolve over time, publishing has become an important business for national development since it has an educational foundation, allowing it to have a substantial and flexible impact on growth.
 The significance of the publishing business to education and national development is based on the fact that, in the past, there were three primary sources of production that were considered as factors of production: land, labour, and capital.
-Therefore, this unit discusses digital publishing, evolution of e- publishing, digital publishing in Nigeria
+Therefore, this unit discusses digital publishing, evolution of epublishing, digital publishing in Nigeria, advantages of digital publishing and challenge of digital publishing in Nigeria

-- Define of digital publishing
+- define of digital publishing

-- ✤ Highlight the evolution of E- Publishing
+- highlight the evolution of e-publishing

-- Discuss digital publishing in Nigeria
+- discuss digital publishing in Nigeria

-- Discuss the advantages of digital publishing
+- discuss the advantages of digital publishing

-- Discuss the challenge affecting digital publishing in Nigeria
+- discuss the challenge affecting digital publishing in Nigeria.